Kiran7007/Interview-Preparation/docs/kotlin.md

 throw CancellationException()
 ```

-The coroutine becomes cancelled.
+- The coroutine becomes cancelled.

-It is treated differently from a normal application exception because
+- It is treated differently from a normal application exception because
   cancellation is part of coroutine control flow.

-Usually you should let cancellation propagate instead of converting it
+- Usually, let cancellation propagate instead of converting it into
-into another exception.
+  another exception.

 ---

 ## What happens if a cancelled coroutine calls `withContext(Dispatchers.IO)`?

-Cancellation normally propagates.
+- Cancellation normally propagates.

 ```kotlin
 job.cancel()